teamclairvoyant/airflow-rest-api-plugin/README.md

 ##### flower

-Start a Celery worker node
+Start a Celery worker node.
+Supports both http GET and POST methods.

 Available in Airflow Version: 1.0.0 or greater